CATS-Lab/AV-Conrol-PERL_Platooning/README.md

 The code related to our data processing and algorithm are:

-- **trajectory_generation.py** - Code used to generate reference trajectories through IDM model or the OpenACC dataset.
+- **simulation/trajectory_generation.py** - Code used to generate reference trajectories through IDM model or the OpenACC dataset.
-- **PERL_simulation.py** - The main function calls the PERL algorithm.
+- **simulation/PERL_simulation.py** - The main function calls the PERL algorithm.

-To use this repo, run the Python script `PERL_simulation.py`.
+- **physical experiment/** - Code related to the reduced-scale platform.

 As you proceed through each Python script, always verify the paths for both the input and output files.
 This ensures that everything runs smoothly.

 ### Data